bbauska/sayhello/readme.md

 Some useful websites for programmers.
 <p>A Great <a href="https://meiert.com/en/blog/html-content-categories/">Website for HTML</a></p>

-When learning CS, there are some useful sites you must know to get always informed to do your technologies even better and learn new things.
-Here is a non-exhaustive list of some sites you should visit.
+When learning CS, there are some useful sites you should know about which inform you about necessary technologies.
+Here is a non-exhaustive list of some sites you could visit.
 This list will get updated as soon as I can get another link, but you can also contribute by adding those you know :wink:

 ## Index
 <ul>